goaop/framework/README.md

 * Ability to change the return value of any methods/functions via `Around` type of advice.
 * Rich pointcut grammar syntax for defining pointcuts in the source code.
 * Native debugging for AOP with XDebug.
 The code with weaved aspects is fully readable and native.
 You can put a breakpoint in the original class or in the aspect and it will work (for debug mode)!
-* Can be integrated with any existing PHP frameworks and libraries.
+* Can be integrated with any existing PHP frameworks and libraries (with or without additional configuration).
 * Highly optimized for production use: support of opcode cachers, lazy loading of advices and aspects, joinpoints caching, no runtime checks of pointcuts, no runtime annotations parsing, no evals and `__call` methods, no slow proxies and `call_user_func_array()`.
 Fast bootstraping process (2-20ms) and advice invocation.